-This complete guide to hiking Le Pouce Mountain in Mauritius includes everything you need to know from how to get there, what to expect, and essential tips!
+This detailed guide to hiking Le Pouce Mountain in Mauritius includes everything you need to know from how to get there, what to expect, and essential tips!

 Situated in the central region of Mauritius, Le Pouce is the third tallest mountain in Mauritius standing at a height of 812 meters.